fayez-nazzal/TestGPT/README.md

 ## License

+This software is licensed under the MIT License, which permits you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the following conditions:

+- The above copyright notice and this permission notice shall be included in all copies or substantial portions of the software.
+- The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+- In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-This tool is licensed under the MIT License.
-Feel free to use it however you like, and contributions are always welcome 😊
+Please feel free to use this software in any way you see fit, and contributions are always welcome :)